 Pull out your awning and scrub it well with a cleaner made for RV awning material.
 Allow the awning fabric to dry completely before you roll it back up.
-If you store any camp chairs or other furniture inside your RV make sure wash those items with vinegar and dry them before you store them away.
+If you store any camp chairs or other furniture inside your RV make sure to wash those items with vinegar and dry them before you store them away.

 #3 – Prepare Appliances